nicholaswilde/recipes/docs/italian/caprese-risoni.md

 ### Step 1

 In a medium saucepan, bring 1.5 cups of water to a boil.
-Stir in Risoni and return to a bil.
-Reduce heat and siummer uncovered for 9 minutes, stirring occasionally.
+Stir in Risoni and return to a boil.
+Reduce heat and simmer uncovered for 9 minutes, stirring occasionally.

 ### Step 2